otoolep/questdb.io/docs/functionsRandomValueGenerators.md

 The following functions have been created to help with our test suite.
 They are also useful for users testing QuestDB on specific workloads in order to quickly generate large test datasets that mimic the structure of their actual data.

+Values can be generated either
+- completely randomly
+- [deterministically](functionsRowGenerator.md#long_sequence) when specifying a `seed`.
+Using the same seed will produce the same results.

 QuestDB supports the following random generation functions:
 - **[rnd_boolean](#rnd_boolean)**
 - **[rnd_byte](#rnd_byte)**